josevnz/tutorials/docs/Textualize/TUTORIAL.md

 This example shows you how to display race results on a table (Using a DataTable widget).
 The application allows you to:

-* Sort by column
+* Sort table by column
-* Click on a row to show race details on a full window
+* Select a row to show race details on a full window, using the same 'push screen' technique we saw on the log scroll application.
-* Search the table and show racer details or run application commands
+* Search the table and show racer details or run other commands like exit the application.

+Let's see the application code then:

 ### Using screens to show more complex views